xiaohw7/cgmoi/README.md

       * Linear actuators must be fully retracted.
 Send '10' to fully retract linear actuators.

-      * Ensure pin securing removeable shaft is secured, send '14' to suspend Cg task and start Gyro and Motor tasks.
+      * Ensure screw securing removeable shaft is secured, send '14' to suspend Cg task and start Gyro and Motor tasks.

       * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
 Motor will spin back and forth to allow gyro to measure acceleration values.
 Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
 User has 10 seconds before recording process starts again.